codsen/codsen/packages/ast-monkey/README.md

 ### .drop()

-Use method `monkey.drop()` to delete a piece of an AST with a known index.
+Use method `drop()` to delete a piece of an AST with a known index.

 ---